dmies/adventOfCode/README.md

-# Advent of code 2019 in Python
+# Advent of Code 2019 in Python

 First steps after not using python for some years.
 Still learning how to do it the right way. :-)